Best Ways How to Use Marketing Automation in Your Art Business

 Your initial email should include links to previous posts, so readers get an idea of how you create and provide content.
 If all that information is lengthy, you might want to break it up into two separate emails to keep from writing a novel on your first welcome email.
 If you’re set up to send emails for a lead magnet or tripwire, you want to be aware of when you’ve scheduled those to go out, so you don’t overwhelm recipients with too much email.

-You should segment your list, so you keep those prospects who are moving through your funnel from getting your broadcast emails until you think the prospects are ready to receive them.
+You should segment your list, so you keep those prospects who are moving through your funnel from getting your broadcast emails until you think the contacts are ready to receive them.
 You want to keep them focused on what’s important and relevant to your marketing now.
 Again, it’s really a matter of avoiding TMI (too much information).
 Besides, you certainly don’t want to confuse them by dropping another lead magnet in their inbox too soon.
 That can throw off the current targeted marketing sequence to which they’ve already responded.

 Imagine you’ve just landed a core offer sale.
 Congratulations!
 Keep that up, and your income will become predictable, and your future more secure.
-A profit maximizer is an upsell to something of greater value than a core offer.
+A profit maximizer is an upsell to something of higher value than a core offer.

 As with the tripwire thank-you email, you can provide a profit maximizer offer in your core offer thank-you email.
 An example of a profit maximizer is a suite of images or artworks.
 Perhaps one large and two smaller complementary pieces.
 Or one original and two prints.
 It might even be to offer one of your masterpieces, bigger and more elaborate than your standard originals.